w3c/wai-about-wai/_about/translating/guides/images.md

 <li>
 {:/}

-Move the PNG file in the same location as the English version of the PNG file (generally at the root of the `content-images/` folder)
+Move the PNG file in the same location as the English version (generally at the root of the `content-images/` folder)

 {::nomarkdown}
 </li>